 Secure website connection— We keep security certificates up to date for tsp.gov to ensure that your connection to our website is private.
 Our site uses encryption to protect your information as it travels between your computer and our server.

 Secure login credentials— You can only gain access to My Account on tsp.gov with your user ID and web password, which only you should know.
 Two-step authentication gives you an additional layer of security by requiring a one-time code sent to your validated phone number by text message or automated phone call.

 Temporary account lockout— To discourage unauthorized users from attempting to gain access to your account, our system will suspend login access for one hour after it detects three unsuccessful login attempts.

 Automatic My Account logout— If you’re logged in to My Account and our system detects 10 minutes of inactivity, it will automatically end the session and log you out to prevent unwanted access to your account information.

 Transaction confirmations by mail— When you make changes to your account, we’ll mail you a confirmation notice.
 If you receive confirmation of an action on your account that you did not request, contact us immediately.

 You may encounter software or mobile applications that reference the Thrift Savings Plan and prompt you for your TSP account credentials.
 The TSP does not support these applications.
 We cannot endorse any information or advice you may receive from third-party software or applications.
 Providing your TSP account credentials to third-party software or applications may jeopardize your account security.

-Two-step authentication helps you protect your account against fraud by prompting you for a one-time verification code each time you log in.
-This login process is more secure because it means that online access to your account requires something you know (your account number or user ID and password) and something you have (a one-time verification code you receive in your email or on your phone).
+All TSP participants must use two-step authentication to log in to My Account.
+Two-step authentication helps you protect your account against fraud by prompting you for a one-time code each time you log in.
+This login process is more secure because it means that online access to your account requires something you know (your user ID and password) and something you have (a one-time code that you receive by phone).
 Someone who tries to log in to your account fraudulently won’t be able to gain access without the code.